Degree spectra of homeomorphism types of compact Polish spaces: Introduction

+The result gives a solution to Questions \ref{question:basic} and \ref{question:basic2}: there is a space with a~$\zero'$-computable low$_3$ Polish presentation but no computable Polish presentation, namely the space~$\X_{\d'',1}$ for any~$\d\leq\zero'$ which is low$_3$.
+It also implies the existence of a compact Polish space having a computable Polish presentation but no computable compact presentation (Corollary \ref{cor_polish_nocompact}).

-One of our main results in this article is that there exists a $0'$-computable {\em low$_3$} infinite dimensional compact metrizable space which is not homeomorphic to a computable one.
-This solves Question \ref{question:basic2}.
-By using similar techniques, we also construct, for any $n\in\om$, an infinite dimensional compact metrizable space $X_n$ whose homeomorphism degree spectrum is the high$_{2n+3}$-degrees; that is, $X_n$ is homeomorphic to a $\mathbf{d}$-computably presented Polish space if and only if $\mathbf{d}$ is high$_{2n+3}$.
-This also clarifies substantial differences between zero-dimensional compact metrizable spaces and infinite dimensional ones since the class of high$_n$-degrees is never the degree spectrum of a Boolean algebra \cite{JoSo94}.
+Another consequence is that for~$n\geq 2$ there is a space whose Polish degree spectrum is the set of high$_n$ degrees, namely~$\X_{\d,n-1}$ where~$\d=\zero^{(n+1)}$.
+This also clarifies substantial differences between zero-dimensional compact Polish spaces and infinite dimensional ones since the class of high$_n$-degrees is never the degree spectrum of a Boolean algebra \cite{JoSo94}.